Photo: La Paz = Peace

 Make a good first impression!
 Visitors expect to find helpful directions — online and on the ground.
 Viva helpful wayfinding that makes orientation less disorienting.

 2) The information is accurate.

-3) The information is where the traveler is looking.
+3) The information is where the local/visitor is looking.

-Confusing, obsolete or hard-to-find information leads visitors to question the entire enterprise.
+Confusing, obsolete, or hard-to-find information leads people to question the entire enterprise.

-Red flags are displaying a good sign where the traveler is NOT looking or displaying ambiguous information where the visitor is looking.
+Red flags are displaying a good sign where the person is NOT looking or displaying ambiguous information where the visitor is looking.

 Woe be the hotel that goes unnoticed because its own signage is too wimpy.